SOPX vs

 SOPX is best for:

-• Training managers who need to convert existing process videos into structured training-ready SOPs fast, without writing from scratch or hiring technical writers
+• Training managers who need to build structured, training-ready SOPs from existing process videos fast, without writing from scratch or hiring technical writers

 • Business owners replacing paper binders, PDFs, or Word documents with a real SOP system they can deploy this week, not next quarter